lorniu/pdd.el/README.md

   :FINE    - Final callback (always called), signature:
              (&optional request)
-  :SYNC    - Whether to execute synchronously (boolean) :TIMEOUT - Timeout in seconds
-  :RETRY   - Number of retry attempts on timeout :PROXY   - Proxy used by current http request (string or function) :QUEUE   - Semaphore object used to limit concurrency (async only)
+  :SYNC    - Whether to execute synchronously (boolean) :TIMEOUT - Maximum time in seconds allow to connect :RETRY   - Number of retry attempts on timeout :PROXY   - Proxy used by current http request (string or function) :QUEUE   - Semaphore object used to limit concurrency (async only)